 - One application process and one deadline for multiple grant programs. - All requirements are found in the RFA so there is less research and less writing. - All applications are judged by the same criteria through one process. - Applications not selected for funding initially are retained in the Clearinghouse for one year in case additional funding becomes available.
-This has happened numerous times since our first grant cycle in 2004.

-Benefits for Funding Agencies:

-- Funders can support local projects without taking on the required recordkeeping, monitoring, and other duties involved with managing grants. - Funders can prioritize their own projects adjacent to Grants Clearinghouse-funded projects to achieve a wider sphere of fuel reduction. - Funders have an effective way to distribute grant funds to local areas throughout California and the Tahoe Basin of Nevada.
+Benefits for Funding Agencies: - Funders can support local projects without taking on the required recordkeeping, monitoring, and other duties involved with managing grants. - Funders can prioritize their own projects adjacent to Grants Clearinghouse-funded projects to achieve a wider sphere of fuel reduction. - Funders have an effective way to distribute grant funds to local areas throughout California and the Tahoe Basin of Nevada.

-In its fifteen years of grant making, CFSC has funded over 900 grants totaling over \$100 million for projects to make communities across California safer from wildfire.
+In its eighteen years of grant making, CFSC has provided over 900 grants totaling over \$100 million to organizations and agencies located throughout California.
 Each year, efforts are made to ensure competitive, equitable, and geographically diverse distribution of the available grant funds.
 The average grant award is around \$111,000.